ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
 It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

 ---

+## Phred Quality Score (Genomics)
+**Date:** September 04, 2025

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---